tstanford/bookmark-homepage/project/feature.md

 - Bug: login dialog is not centred vertically on Samsung TV

+- Write a firefox browser extension to detect when a page is bookmarked and give the option to add it to bookmarks home page.

+- Write a chrome browser extension to detect when a page is bookmarked and give the option to add it to bookmarks home page.

 - Refactor: extract all API calls in bookmarkspage to a new BookmarksController class.

 - when admin user logs in for first time. force a password change.